Questionnaire For Database Creation in SQL Server: Building a Strong Foundation

 9) Any other special setting required by the vendor?

-10) Are there any dependent SQL jobs, SSIS packages or external scripts targeting this database, or is the database(s) involved in any Replication or Subscription jobs ?11) Should they also be created?
+10) Are there any dependent SQL jobs, SSIS packages or external scripts targeting this database, or are the database(s) involved in any Replication or Subscription jobs?

 12) Are these databases consuming a Mail profile?
 Which one?